Code-Institute-Submissions/Helpdesk-Micro/README.md

 1. [jQuery:](https://jquery.com/)
     - jQuery came with Materialize to make the navbar responsive.
 1. [Git](https://git-scm.com/)
-    - Git is used for version control by utilizing the Gitpod terminal to commit to Git and push to GitHub.
+    - Git is used for version control by utilising the Gitpod terminal to commit to Git and push to GitHub.
 1. [GitHub:](https://github.com/)
-    - GitHub is used to store the projects code after being pushed from Git.
+    - GitHub is used to store the project's code after being pushed from Git.
 1. [Gitpod:](https://gitpod.io/)
     - Gitpod was used as the IDE for creating the project.
 1. [Heroku:](https://www.heroku.com/)
-    - Gitpod was used as the IDE for creating the project.
+    - Heroku is used to host the website.

 ## Schema Design